luminus-framework/luminus/resources/md/clojurescript.md

                  :on-change #(reset! value (-> % .-target .-value))}]])))
 ```

 All we have to do is create a local binding for the atom inside a closure.
-The returned function is what's going to be called by reagent when the value of the atom changes.
+The returned function is what's going to be called by Reagent when the value of the atom changes.

 Finally, rendering components is accomplished by calling the `render-component` function: